orstewar/ist346-content/labs/C.md

 1. Let's tracert a problem.
 In this example we will use an IP address not on the Internet.
 To make the example go faster we will restrict the RTT to 10 milliseconds and the number of hops to 8.
 `PS ist346-labs\lab-C> tracert -w 10 -h 8 1.2.3.4`
-You'll notice that as soon as we route off campus and on to the public internet, we can not find the host, and recieve a series of timeouts until we reach the maximum number of hops.
-This type of output is indicitive of situations when hosts are not available.
+You'll notice that as soon as we route off campus and on to the public internet, we can not find the host, and receive a series of timeouts until we reach the maximum number of hops.
+This type of output is indicative of situations when hosts are not available.

 ## Part 2: Ports

-As we said before just because a host responds to a ping it does not necessairly imply the service running on the host is available.
+As we said before just because a host responds to a ping it does not necessarily imply the service running on the host is available.
 For instance you might be able to ping a webserver but for some reason none of the web pages on that server load.

 The applications which run on these servers communicate over a port.
 The port consists of a number between 0 and 65535 and a protocol of either TCP or UDP.
 Common services we use everyday such as HTTP are setup to run over the same port.
 This ensures consistency from and makes it easer for clients to consume the service.